 And with this, Zeus seemed about to leave.
 But then he turned back to the muscle-bound youth once again.
 “You should perhaps know a few things more.
 Because of your uniqueness, the gods will all accord you special treatment, as I and Apollo have done today.
 But know as well, my proud son, that even Apollo, much less myself, could have smote you down with his magic if he had so chosen rather than wrestling with you in the dirt.
 And know too that the special treatment of one god, or rather goddess, will run in a negative rather than a positive direction.
 Beware always of my wife Hera!”
 Here a mischievous gleam came into Zeus’s eyes, rather undermining the seriousness of the preceding declamations.
 “Just to remind her of who you are, I think we should give you a new name.
 From now on, you shall be known as Heracles, the most singular Greek of all!”
 And with an incongruous chuckle, he faded out of existence, leaving the people gathered around to shake their heads at the inscrutability of the gods.

 As instructed, the newly renamed Heracles made his way to Tiryns to ask the king there how to return his stepfather’s branch of the family to the city’s good graces.
 Said king was named Eurystheus.
 A devious and ingenious man by nature, he was the brother-in-law of Electryon, the former king of Tiryns whom Amphitryon had killed with his errant arrow.
 Thus Eurystheus had little natural sympathy for Heracles’s cause.
 His heart was hardened still further by Hera, who, hearing of Heracles’s quest as well as this latest affront that was his new name, came to Eurystheus to offer her advice before the hero himself arrived.
 She noted that, while justice would not allow Eurystheus to reject Heracles’s entreaty outright, he could set such a high price on atonement that it would be all but impossible to pay even for one of Heracles’s abilities.
-Eurystheus and Hera then proceeded to employ all their natural cunning to devise what this price should be.
+Eurystheus and Hera then proceeded to employ all their natural cunning to decide what this price should be.
 For if Eurystheus succeeded in thwarting Heracles, Hera promised, she would bestow great favors upon him and his city.

-So, when Heracles appeared, Eurystheus told him that redemption would require that he carry out ten labors — that is to say, ten quests, each of them daunting enough in its own right to secure him the title of one of Greece’s greatest ever heroes.
+So, when Heracles appeared, Eurystheus told him that redemption would require that he carry out ten labors — that is to say, ten quests, each of them daunting enough in its own right to secure him the title of one of Greece’s greatest heroes ever.
 Heracles could well recognize that Eurystheus intended for him to fail, but his pride was such that he couldn’t refuse the challenge.
 He merely nodded and asked what his first labor should be.

 “You must visit the town of Nemea,” replied Eurystheus.
 “A fearsome lion has been terrorizing the countryside outside of the town, killing herdsmen along with their flocks.
 This lion is no ordinary beast, but rather a child of Typhon, begotten before that monster’s imprisonment in Tartarus.
 No natural creature can compare to its ferocity — not bear or boar or deadly wolf.”
 And then he added, almost as an afterthought: “No weapon can harm this Nemean Lion.”
 And with that he turned away, ignoring the questions with which a confused Heracles bombarded him.
 He slept well that night, confident he had seen the last of the young upstart.